St. Kathryn Cellars Lavender Wine

 Palisade, Colorado Is Known For Growing Lavender

 St. Kathryn Cellars is located in Palisade, CO.
 We’re located just on the Western Slope of the Rocky Mountains, at the confluence of the Colorado River and Gunnison River – an area that has surprisingly fertile soil.
 Our area is known for “Palisade peaches,” which people literally travel our way to pick up, by the box or barrel.
 Certain kinds of grapes grow exceedingly well here, such as Riesling, which we’ll be talking more about soon.
 And lavender.
-We’re not as famous for lavender as we are for other things, but each year, we do have a Lavender Festival (for which another great local company, Lightbulb Media, makes great videos) that draws in most of the valley.
+We’re not as famous for lavender as we are for other things, but each year, we do have a Lavender Festival that draws in most of the valley.
 And the lavender, we’ve found over time, makes for great wine.

 How Our Lavender Wine Came To Be